Ken Bruce

 Jeanfield & Wellshill Cemetery ~ Polish War Graves

 When I say that my book is very, very weird, it truly is.
 Have a look at the images below and you will see what I mean.
-Most of these images were used in the book to try and explain, visualise what was going on.
-Before, because it is so weird, no-one understood what I was writing about and could not figure it out.
+Most of these images were used in the book to try to explain and visualise what was going on.
+Before, because it was so weird, no one understood what I was writing about and could not figure it out.

-You have to wonder what sort of book this if you look at these images, a - what is this all about then thought is in your head.
+You have to wonder what sort of book this is if you look at these images, a - what is this all about, then the thought is in your head.
 Who wrote a book that needs these images to explain what is going on?
-As I said it is WEIRD!
+As I said, it is WEIRD!

-The images are all Artificial Intelligence produced, using DALL-E, Image Generator Pro and Image Generator.
-A section of text was analysed by the AI and this is what it came up with.
-This was to complement the AI text I used at the start of each chapter only to summarise my writing.
-I did not use AI to write this book, but only to help explain what was going on.
-The story was written by a human, yes me, but I do wonder about myself sometimes.
+The images are all Artificial Intelligence-produced, using DALL-E, Image Generator Pro, Copilot, and Image Generator.
+The AI analysed a section of text, and this is what it came up with.
+This was to complement the AI text I used at the start of each chapter, only to summarise my writing.
+I did not use AI to write this book, but rather to help explain what was happening.
+The story was written by a human, yes, me, but I do wonder about myself sometimes.